Power Belongs to the People: Replacement of Ano Turtiainen

 At a party convention held on 23 March 2024, the party elected new leadership and Turtiainen was replaced by Antti Asikainen.
-The new leadership has disassociated themselves from Turtiainen’s "unlawful actions behind the party’s name" and his connections to Russia.
+The new leadership has disassociated themselves from Turtiainen's "unlawful actions behind the party's name" and his connections to Russia.

 Politics

 Turtiainen has described the party as being centre-right and in support of direct democracy.
 He has also emphasized the importance of Christianity for Western society and its values.
 Kansan Uutiset describe the party as unequivocally far-right and ethnonationalist, while Keskipohjanmaa called the party's presentation as "radical" and similar to far-right and hard line right-wing populists.

 According to Helsingin Sanomat, the party is in favor of Russia which is "completely exceptional in Finland outside of 1970s communists".
 Several leaders, including Turtiainen and James Hirvisaari have made Russophilic and pro-Putin statements.
-Further, the party's parliamentary candidate Johan Bäckman and editor-in-chief of pro-VKK organ MV-media Janus Putkonen have recruited combatants for the Russian side in Ukraine, who have then gone to the Russian Imperial Movement’s training camps in St. Petersburg and become fighters in the Russo-Ukrainian War.
+Further, the party's parliamentary candidate Johan Bäckman and editor-in-chief of pro-VKK organ MV-media Janus Putkonen have recruited combatants for the Russian side in Ukraine, who have then gone to the Russian Imperial Movement's training camps in St. Petersburg and become fighters in the Russo-Ukrainian war.

 The party is also strongly anti-immigration.
 This is especially apparent in Jyväskylä, where both the party chairman and deputy chairman are members of the neo-Nazi linked Nationalist Alliance (Kansallismielisten Liittouma) and at least one of them is a member of the neo-Nazi Soldiers of Odin.
 The party program speaks of the white supremacist Great Replacement conspiracy theory and opposes the so called: "...program to replace the [native] population".

-Belief in conspiracy theories is also common in the party, as some of the leaders engage in anti-semitic conspiracy theories, most notably the QAnon conspiracy theory.
+Belief in conspiracy theories is also common in the party, and some of the leaders engage in anti-semitic conspiracy theories.
+Some members also believe in Qanon.
 The Finnish National Bureau of Investigation suspects three people of treason, one of whom is associated with VKK.
 They were described as "well-known conspiracy theorists".

 The party opposed sanctions on Russia and has demanded that they should be stopped.